MykhailoStratan/construction-timeline-app/README.md

 ```

 Copy `.env.example` to `.env` and replace the placeholder value.
 The `.env` file
 is gitignored so your token remains private.
+Ensure the token has permission to
+create and upload assets on Cesium ion, otherwise uploads will fail with an
+authorization error.

 Currently, two official plugins are available: